jeffdapaz/VisualChatGPTStudio/README.md

 In this tool window you can ask questions to chatGPT and receive answers directly in it.

-The interactions made in this window use the parameters defined in the options of this extension (as well as the commands in the code editor):

 ![image](https://user-images.githubusercontent.com/63928228/225486306-d29b1ec3-2ccd-4d74-8153-806a84abe5ea.png)

+This window can also used to redirect the commands responses to it holding the SHIFT key while execute some command, to avoid edit the code when you do not want.

 You will find this window in menu View -> Other Windows -> Visual chatGPT Studio.